 Giving Your Child Up for Adoption in Judaism

-As a woman facing an unplanned pregnancy, it’s understandable that you may have questions.
+If you are a woman facing an unplanned pregnancy, it’s understandable that you may have questions.
 This can be a stressful time in any woman’s life, and it’s undeniable that you are facing a life-altering decision.
-For women who have strong religious ties, this can sometimes be an additional source of stress.
+For women with have strong religious ties, their faith can sometimes be an additional source of stress during this time.
+For others, faith can be a great source of comfort, community and support during this season of life.
 If you are Jewish, one question that may be rising above the rest right now is, “Can I give my baby up for adoption in Judaism?”

 To put it simply, yes.
 Adoption is an honored practice in Jewish tradition.
 In fact, one survey shows that approximately 5 percent of Jewish households have completed at least one adoption, which is twice the average in non-Jewish homes.
 Jewish law says, “Whoever brings up an orphan in their home, it is as though they gave birth to him,” (Sanhedrin 19b) and history shows multiple examples of adoption.
 Take the story of Moses, who was adopted by the Pharaoh’s daughter, or Esther, who was adopted by her cousin Mordecai.